wp-plugins/subheading/readme.txt

 To display SubHeadings, place `<?php if (function_exists('the_subheading')) { the_subheading('<p>', '</p>'); } ?>` in your template files where you want the SubHeading to appear.

+= Why do tags such as <br /> and <p> disappear from my SubHeadings?

+By default the plugin uses the default list of allowed tags, which can result in certain tags being removed.

+This can be resolved by adding valid tags to the allowed list using the `subheading_tags` filter.

+If for example you would like to enable the <br /> tag in SubHeadings, add the following function to your theme functions.php file.

+`add_filter( 'subheading_tags', function( $tags ) {
+	$tags['br'] = array();
+	return $tags;
+} );`

+Note here that the key ('br') is the tag name and the array should be a list of valid attributes for that tag, for example `array('class', 'id')`.

 == Upgrade Notice ==

 Version 1.6 introduces the ability to enable subheadings on any public post type, including custom post types via the settings page, which has been merged into the `Settings > Reading` admin page instead of the plugin specific settings page.